 Marriage brings about many exciting changes.
 While taxes might not be at the top of your list — with a little digging, you'll realize valuable benefits.
 Here is a handy guide for your first set of taxes as newlyweds to help you reap the rewards you deserve.

 To start, you want to be certain your W-2s and any other tax forms arrive at your new address.
 Make sure to contact both the IRS and Social Security Administration as well as your HR department with the new info.

 To change your address, complete an official change of address form (Form 8822, Change of Address) so that the IRS gets properly notified.
-Also be sure to have your mail forwarded by visiting USPS.com or visit your post office to change it.
+Also be sure to have your mail forwarded by visiting USPS.com, or visit your post office to change it.

-There is no reason to guess as to what your taxes may or may not be, now that you are married.
+Just because your tax status has changed as a married couple, it doesn't mean your taxes should be a guessing game.
 It is simple to input some basic info about your combined finances into an estimator.
 You will get a solid estimate as to what you might be expected to pay or what you may be looking at for a refund.

-Now that you have estimated what your taxes will be, double check to see if your marital status shifts you into the next tax bracket.
-Whether you decide to file a joint return or not, you may still be moved into the next bracket because you are now married.
+Now that you have estimated what your taxes will be, double-check to see if your marital status shifts you into the next tax bracket.
+Whether or not you decide to file a joint return, you may still be moved into the next bracket because you are now married.
 This is important information that will help you in your decision to file jointly or separately.

 There is no time like the present to start thinking about next year's taxes.
-Make sure there is enough being withheld from your paychecks as you go through 2017.
-This will ensure that next year, you will owe very little in taxes as a married couple.
+Make sure there is enough being withheld from your paychecks as you go through 2019.
+This will ensure that next year you will owe very little in taxes as a married couple.
 If you want help with how many allowances to claim on your W-4, check out this helpful IRS Withholding Calculator.

 In the flood of emotions around marriage, it's easy to miss some of the more concrete benefits.
 Specifically, there are myriad tax breaks that you and your partner can receive if you take the time to read the fine print!
 We've highlighted a few below: